How to Boost Your Immune System With Appropriate Exercise

 Moderate Versus Intense Exercise

-Researchers are examining the effects of single exercise sessions on the immune system as well as the effects of regular exercise sessions.
-They are also taking into account whether the exercise sessions are moderate or intense.
+Researchers are examining the effects of single exercise sessions on the immune system as well as the effects of regular ones.
+They are also taking into account whether the sessions are moderate or intense.

 A moderate exercise session is considered to be one that causes the participant to be mildly out of breath and to sweat lightly.
 An intense or vigorous exercise causes the participant to breathe hard and sweat heavily.
-In general, health agencies recommend that people get 150 minutes of moderate exercise each week.
+In general, health agencies recommend that people get a total of 150 minutes of moderate exercise each week.
+The total time should be cumulative instead of being completed all at once.
+30 minutes of exercise on five days of the week is often recommended.

 Types of Exercise for Boosting Immunity

-Anyone starting a fitness program should check whether warm-up or cool-down exercises are required for their chosen exercise or exercises and whether stretching or strength training is advisable.
+Anyone starting a fitness program should check whether warm-up or cool-down exercises are required for their chosen workouts and whether stretching and/or strength training are advisable.

-Health experts say that any form of exercise - even a slow walk - is better than none at all.
+Health experts say that any form of exercise—even a slow walk— is better than none at all.
 For the best results with respect to health and immunity, however, the exercise should involve a moderate degree of effort.
-For example, a walker should walk briskly or uphill either continuously or in intervals to increase the intensity of their workout.
+For example, a walker should walk briskly or uphill, either continuously or in intervals, in order to increase the intensity of their workout.

 Benefits of Moderate Exercise for the Immune System